RishiSpace/RishiSpace/README.md

 ## 💼 About Me

-🎓 I’m currently pursuing my batchelor's degree in **Artificial Intelligence & Data Science** where I get to blend creativity and code every day.
+🎓 I’m currently pursuing my master's degree in **Artificial Intelligence & Data Science** where I get to blend creativity and code every day.
 🔍 My core interests lie in understanding how modern computing works — from hardware-level interactions to intelligent software automation.

 ---